 Erosion control matting or blanket is a type of protective blanket made from straw, fibers, plant residue, or plastic.
 The blanket is preformed and used for protecting soil from overland flow and impact of precipitation in any form.
 It also helps in retaining moisture and facilitating an even establishment of vegetation.
 Erosion control blanket is also known as Rolled Erosion Control Product (RECPs).

-These can be used to check shoreline erosion, landfill erosion, landscape erosion, and airport erosion among other areas.
 This guide will explain the various methods of installing erosion control blankets and maintaining them.

 Factors to Consider Before Installing Erosion Control Matting